 A month later, the phone rang.
 They agreed to sell it to us.
 Crazy!
 We officially became the owners of 11 acres of land.
 Shortly after, we realized we needed 15 acres in order to be able to do the things we wanted to do in our county.
 Through some crazy circumstances, we were literally given five more adjoining acres and a beautiful driveway.

 The Brim was born.
 The county awarded us a 50-year permit to host weddings and events on our 16 acres, along with growing onsite viticulture and having a tasting room.

 It sounds unreal, and it felt that way too.
 A year had passed since the adventure had first started, and we were looking for guidance: what should we build?

 The story gets better: there was a whirlwind trip to Austin (one we'd planned months prior), and an email that turned into meeting a couple, which led to meeting an architect.
 The couple believed in us enough to write a check to help us get started, and the architect decided to fly to Kansas City and design our wedding chapel.

 Everything happens for a reason, and it was becoming clear that The Brim Chapel will be built, it's just a matter of when.

 So we got to work.
 We resurrected a 1951 bulldozer and started leveling out a parking lot.
 We brought water up from the road, installed an irrigation system, and planted grass seed.

 And that’s where we are.
 Waiting.
-Hoping to build the chapel soon.
+Hoping to build the chapel soon, in 2021.
 But it will take what it takes.